DylanLRPollock/Monkey-Head-Project/README.md

 python installer.py      # cross-platform installer
 install.bat              # Windows helper that runs the same script
 ```
+The same `--hardware` and `--software` options can be supplied here to avoid the
+interactive menus.
 The license dialog will appear during this installation step as well.

 This launches `setup/Windows11/01-FULL.bat`, which installs Chocolatey, Git,